EffectOrientedProgramming/book/Chapters/05_Managing_Failure.md

 def run =
   defer:
     getTemperature.run
-    Console.printLine("will not print if getTemperature fails").run
+    Console.printLine("only prints if getTemperature succeeds").run
 ```

 We can add various forms of failure handling.